How to Fix the Flapper on Your Toilet's Flush Valve

 Fix a Toilet That Won't Fully Flush

-One of the most common toilet problems is having to hold the flush lever down completely to flush the toilet.
-The problem is caused by too much slack in the lifting chain that connects the flush lever to the flapper.
-When the chain has too much slack, it cannot lift the flapper high enough to allow the full amount of water to flow down through the flush valve; it closes prematurely, stopping the flush.
+One problem is that you need to hold down the toilet handle for a sustained period to flush the toilet completely.
+When the chain has too much slack, it cannot lift the flapper enough to allow the full amount of water to flow through the flush valve; it closes prematurely, stopping the flush.
+Adjusting the chain's length or trimming it usually fixes the problem.

 1. Adjust the Chain Length

 Locate the chain in the toilet tank.
-Adjust the chain length until there is only about 1/2 inch of slack.
+Unhook and then re-hook the chain to adjust its length.
+It should have about 1/2-inch of slack.

 Flapper chain held in hand inside toilet tank